akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I have eyes, child.
 And ears.
 And for these I thank our God often.”

 The priest smiled.
 “The King of England’s son mended the goose pen.
 He helped the blacksmith fix his bellows.
 He sat with your father by the gate in the evening while waiting for you.
-He even made sure your father's favourite cakes didn't burn.
+He even made sure your father’s favourite cakes didn't burn.
 Those are not the acts of a man who means to steal your home.”

 “He is trying to be kind,” she admitted.